 The Hepatitis B vaccine is strongly recommended for all nursing students.
 Proof of immunity: submit documentation of completion of the Hepatitis B series or proof of a quantitative Hepatitis B Surface Antibody titer.
 If the student declines the series, he/she must sign the Hepatitis B vaccine waiver documenting that he/she understands the possible risks associated with acquiring Hepatitis B.

 Meningococcal vaccine (recommended but not required)

-One dose: You must fill out and submit the Meningococcal Meningitis Form indicating the date of the vaccine, your intention to obtain the vaccine, or your decision to waive the vaccine.
+You must fill out and submit the Meningococcal Meningitis Form indicating the date of the vaccine, your intention to obtain the vaccine, or your decision to waive the vaccine.
 New York State Public Health Law requires college students to submit a completed and signed response form.

 Current Physical (required)

 Your physical must be done prior to the beginning of classes, in the same calendar year.
 Physicals done earlier will not be accepted.
 Students must submit a signed and dated physical exam performed by a physician, nurse practitioner or physician's assistant.
 The physical is valid for two years.
 Please use the physical form provided and complete your medical history.